-- Current portfolio that includes the following headings: - Expected loss ratio.
-Two methodologies may be used to calculate the current value of benefits payments: - The frequency and average cost method: claims are calculated as the result of exposure based on frequency hypotheses and final average costs. - Loss ratio method: the expected loss ratio arising from applying the final claim ratio to gross PPNC acquisition expenses. - The expenses attributable to the current portfolio: acquisition (without commissions), administration, chargeable to benefits, investment expenses, as well as other technical expenses. - Future business that includes the following headings: - Premiums corresponding to policies which have not yet been renewed but include Group commitments to renew (this is the case for tacit renewals or those for pluri-annual policies with annual guaranteed premium payments).
-This calculation includes the future performance of policyholders based on the applications of an estimated cancellation probability. - Expected claims corresponding to future premiums.
-The same methodologies for claims in force may be used. - Expenses attributable to future premiums (charged expense-to-premium ratio applying future premiums): acquisition expenses (including commissions), administration, chargeable to services, investment expenses, as well as other technical expenses.
+- Current portfolio that includes the following headings: - h) Expected loss ratio.
+Two methodologies may be used to calculate the current value of benefits payments: - The frequency and average cost method: claims are calculated as the result of exposure based on frequency hypotheses and final average costs. - Loss ratio method: the expected loss ratio arising from applying the final claim ratio to gross PPNC acquisition expenses. - The expenses attributable to the current portfolio: acquisition (without commissions), administration, chargeable to benefits, investment expenses, as well as other technical expenses. - Future business that includes the following headings: - j) Premiums corresponding to policies which have not yet been renewed but include Group commitments to renew (this is the case for tacit renewals or those for pluri-annual policies with annual guaranteed premium payments).
+For this calculation, the future behaviour of policyholders is applied with a prudent assumption that the in force portfolio is maintained in the future with an estimated probability of cancellation equal to zero. - Expected claims corresponding to future premiums.
+The same methodologies for claims in force may be used.

+Expenses attributable to future premiums (charged expense-to-premium ratio applying future premiums): acquisition expenses (including commissions), administration, chargeable to services, investment expenses, as well as other technical expenses.